 This is often the way with arguments that seem on the face of them to be implausible.
 When you make them clear and force all of their hidden premises out into he light, we see exactly what is wrong with them

 Now it looks like we’ve got a decent deductive argument.
-All the concepts in the conclusion: Necessary conditions for getting to heaven, us, sinning and attachment to sin, and a period of cleansing, are all found in the premises.
+All the concepts in the conclusion: Necessary conditions for getting to heaven, us, sinning and attachment to sin, and a period of cleansing between death and glory, are all found in the premises.
 It looks like now the conclusion does follow.
 If the premises are true, so is the conclusion.
 And now the way to challenge people who don’t believe in purgatory is to ask which premise they deny.
-But now their task is significantly easier than before.
-They don’t have to dispute the claim that there will no sin or attachment to sin in heaven, and they can freely admit that when they die they will still be sinful.
+But now their task is easy.
+They don’t have to reject the claim that there will no sin or attachment to sin in heaven.
+They can freely admit that when they die they will still be sinful.
 What they quite obviously deny is premise 3.
 This is often the way with arguments that seem on the face of them to be implausible.
-When you make them clear and force all of their hidden premises out into he light, we see exactly what is wrong with them, and they often ending up smuggling in claims that we all know the people on the other side of the argument just don’t accept.
-Protestant theologians in general do not believe that the only way a person can go from dying in a sinful state to being sinless in heaven is via a process of cleansing.
+When you make them clear and force all of their hidden premises out into he light, we see exactly what is wrong with them.
+We find out that they had smuggled in claims that we all know the people on the other side of the argument just don’t accept.
+Protestant theologians in general do not believe that the only way a person can go from dying in a sinful state to being sinless in heaven is via a process of cleansing between death and glory.
 Instead, they believe that because of what Christ has done for them, they can be free of sin all at once when they die.
 Alternatively, they may believe, as I do, that there is no conscious intermediate state of the soul after death, and instead that when Christ returns the saved are raised immortal and glorious, free of all sin and corruption.

-Although I do not believe in purgatory, I have not submitted an argument here that purgatory does not exist.
+Although I do not believe in purgatory, I have not argued here that purgatory does not exist.
 I don’t need to.
-All I have done is spot one bad argument for purgatory today and explained why it is fundamentally broken.
+All I have done is spot one bad argument for purgatory and explained why it is fundamentally broken.
 That some believers in purgatory think it is an especially powerful argument is informative when it comes to the basis of their beliefs about theology, but it does not tell us whether or not their theology is true.